gsoules/MkDocs/digital-archive/docs/superuser/install-digital-archive.md

 To rename or delete existing sessions, click on the `Home` button in the ribbon and then access the session of interest in the Sessions tree at left.

+---

+## Set Navigation
+-	Go to Appearance > Navigation
+-	Uncheck Browse Items and Browse Collections
+-	Add a Home tab
+    -	Label: Home
+    -	URL: the organization’s home page
+    -	Click Add Link
+    -	Check the box for the Home item
+    -	Reorder with Home first, About second
+    -	Click Save Changes
+-	Add any other menu items.

+---

+## Configure SimpleVocab
+-	Install the SimpleVocab plugin version 2.1 or higher
+-	Add vocabularies for Type, Subject and any others.

+---

+## Configure Avant plugins

+### AvantCommon
+-	Private Elements
+-	Installation specific
+-	Unused Elements (these are all Dublin Core)
+-	Source (maybe)
+-	Contributor
+-	Relation
+-	Format
+-	Language
+-	Coverage

+### AvantElements
+-	Set field types
+-	Display Order
+    -	Identifier
+    -	Title
+    -	Type
+    -	Subject
+    -	Description
+    -	Creator
+    -	Publisher
+    -	Date
+    -	Other installation specific
+    -	Rights
+-	Implicit Link
+    -	Type
+    -	Subject
+    -	Other installation specific
+-	Hide Descriptions
+    -	Checked
+-	Validation
+    -	Title: required, simple-text
+    -	Type: required
+    -	Subject: required
+    -	Creator: simple-text
+    -	Publisher: simple-text
+    -	Date: date
+    -	Rights: required
+-	Allow Add Input
+    -	Title
+    -	Creator
+    -	Subject
+-	Text Field
+    -	Installation specific
+-	SimpleVocab Fields
+    -	Type
+    -	Subject
+    -	Installation specific
+-	Title Sync
+    -	Creator
+    -	Publisher

+###	AvantSearch
+-	Titles Only
+-	Checked

+### AvantRelationships
+-	Implicit Relationships
+-	Creator: Created
+-	Publisher: Published (if applicable)

+### AvantZoom
+-	Create a zoom folder in the files folder.
+-	Create an images folder in the zoom folder.
+-	Copy the zoomify control icons into the images folder (these are icons used by Openseadragon)
+-	Could this be done by the AvantImages plugin during installation?
+Would it have rights?

+---

+## Setup Elasticsearch
+-	Create an elasticsearch folder in the files folder.
+-	Create IAM credentials
+    -	Login aws.amazoncom
+    -	In the top menu, under SWHPL Digital Archive, choose My Security Credentials
+    -	Click Users in the left menu
+    -	Click the Add User button
+    -	Use the organization name for the user name e.g. gcihs
+    -	For the Access type check the Programmatic Access box
+    -	Click the Next: Permissions button
+    -	In the Add User to Group section, click the contributor group
+    -	Click the Next: Tags button
+    -	Click the Next: Review button
+    -	Click the Create User button
+    -	Copy the Access Key ID and Secret Access Key to the configurations Excel sheet
+    Important: This is the only opportunity to obtain the secret key
+    -	Click the Close button

+---

+## Remove stuff used for import but no longer needed
+-	CSV Import+ plugin
+-	/file/import folder

+---

+## Max Upload Filesize Limit
+This is controlled by the PHP settings.
+In cPanel PHP Selector options set both post_max_size and upload_max_size to the desired limit.

+---

 ## Add additional elements
 See the Administrator documentation on how to [add a new element](../../administrator/omeka/#add-a-new-element).